MrYoda/apuppet-android/README.md

 ## Compatibility

 aPuppet is using native Android API and is therefore compatible with all Android devices and builds since Android 7 and above.
 AOSP and custom Android OS are also supported.

+The server can be installed on any Linux system (tested on Ubuntu Linux 18.04 and above).
+The manager application is web-based.
+It works in any browser supporting WebRTC and doesn't require installation of any desktop software.

 More details about the software and purchasing the premium version can be found at https://apuppet.org.